Dust removal timescale in galaxies across cosmic time: Analysis and results

 where \( A \) is the normalisation constant, \( age \) is the stellar population age, and $\tau$ is the dust removal timescale.

-The numerical results of our analysis are presented in Table \ref{Table}.
-Fig. \ref{MdMs} (top) shows the dust-to-stellar mass ratio vs. stellar age, with exponential fits to the GAMA sample within redshift bins.
+The numerical results of our analysis are presented in Table\,\ref{Table}.
+Figure \ref{MdMs} (top) shows the dust-to-stellar mass ratio versus stellar age, with exponential fits to the GAMA sample within redshift bins.
 The bottom panel presents fits to \citetalias{Donevski2020}.
-Fig. \ref{Tau} (top) presents the dust removal timescale, decreasing from 1.77$\pm$0.04\,Gyr at \( z\sim0.05 \) to 0.43$\pm$0.33\,Gyr at \( z\sim3.28 \), with larger uncertainties for \( z>0.9 \).
+Figure \ref{Tau} (top) presents the dust removal timescale, decreasing from 1.77$\pm$0.04\,Gyr at \( z\sim0.05 \) to 0.43$\pm$0.33\,Gyr at \( z\sim3.28 \), with larger uncertainties for \( z>0.9 \).
 The normalisation constant, associated with the maximum dustiness of galaxies, increases with redshift (Fig.\,\ref{Tau}, bottom).
 Galaxies at redshift $z\sim0.05$ have approximately $M_{\rm dust}$/$M_{\rm stellar}$ = 10$^{-2.24}$.
-On the other hand, there is $M_{\rm dust}$/$M_{\rm stellar}$ = 10$^{-1.43}$ in galaxies at redshift $z > $ 3.
+On the other hand, there is $M_{\rm dust}$/$M_{\rm stellar}$ = 10$^{-1.93}$ in galaxies at redshift $z > $ 3.
 Young galaxies (\(\log_{10} (\text{age}) \leq 8.5\)) in the GAMA sample are not well described by the exponentials, which underestimates the dustiness ratio, indicating higher true values.
+Plots for the individual redshift bins and exponential fits are included in Appendix\,\ref{AppendixRemoval-panels}.